 Do you have an Autism Story to share?
 If you would like to learn more about this project, please contact Dr. Kelly Johnson at firstname.lastname@example.org.

-- Kate Clark, UW graduate in Journalism & International Studies, has assisted with many aspects of the Autism Stories project including managing the process of recording and editing the audiotaped conversations.
+- Kate Clark, UW graduate in Journalism & International Studies, assisted with many aspects of the Autism Stories project including managing the process of recording and editing the first audiotaped conversations.

 - Luke Morse provided his original background music.